codesmythe/Xosera/REFERENCE.md

 | 0xF   | **`XM_FEATURE`**  | R /-   | Feature bits                                                                          |

-(`R+` or `W+` indicates that reading or writing this register can have additional "side effects", respectively) *[1]* USB UART is an optional debug convenience feature, since FTDI chip was present on UPduino.
-It may not always be present.
+(`R+` or `W+` indicates that reading or writing this register can have additional "side effects", respectively) *[1]* USB UART is an optional debug feature, using FTDI chip present on UPduino.
+Not normally present/enabled.
 ___

 ### Xosera Main Register Details (XM Registers)